How the Football Playoff Pairings are Determined — 2011

 The largest 32 schools based on the official enrollment figures are placed in Class 8A, the next largest in Class 7A, and so on down to Class 1A.
 If a tie should occur for the final spot in a particular class, a coin flip is used to break the tie.

 It is important to remember that a school's classification is not determined until the 256-team field has been selected on the final day of the season.
-The classes used in the Associated Press polls are a "best guess" at the final determinations, but they are unofficial and can be misleading.
+The classes used in the Associated Press polls are a best guess at the final determinations, but they are unofficial and can be misleading.
 The fact that the AP ranks a school all season in a certain class has no bearing on the school's ultimate classification in the state playoffs.
 This can be determined only at season's end, after the entire 256-team field is selected.

 Year Class